FriendsOfSymfony/FOSElasticaBundle/README.md

 This command needs providers to insert new documents in the elasticsearch types.
 There are 2 ways to create providers.
-If your elasticsearch type matches a doctrine repository or a Propel query, go for the persistence automatic provider.
+If your elasticsearch type matches a Doctrine repository or a Propel query, go for the persistence automatic provider.
 Or, for complete flexibility, go for manual provider.

 #### Persistence automatic provider

-If we want to index the entities from a doctrine repository or a Propel query, some configuration will let ElasticaBundle do it for us.
+If we want to index the entities from a Doctrine repository or a Propel query, some configuration will let ElasticaBundle do it for us.

     foq_elastica: